paulio/msfs/Tutorials/ReadMe.md

 ```

 ## Configuring and Building the Project
 The standalone project for the Tutorial is isolated from the demo aircraft, in my case it is D:\msfs_dev\TestGauge.
 This is the source project that is built and then included into the aircraft example, the aircraft in this case is D:\msfs_dev\DA62.
-NB There are two samples that reference DA62, once from the sample pack (DA62 Mod) and one that is downloaded directly from the Dev Help menu (DA62), you want the latter.
+NB There are two samples that reference DA62, one from the sample pack (DA62 Mod) and one that is downloaded directly from the Dev Help menu (DA62), you want the latter.
 ![DA62 Sample Download Help->Samples>DA62 Sample](Instruments/HelloWorldDisplay/images/DA62SampleDownload.png)

 Copy the entire DA62 sample folder to a new folder, e.g. from C:\MSFS 2024 SDK\Samples\DevmodeProjects\SimObjects\Aircraft\DA62 to D:\msfs_dev\DA62.